Association of Latino Professionals in Finance and Accounting: Students Programs

 45 universities in the United States have an ALPFA student chapter that hosts educational and training events for members, and provides job opportunities through corporate partners.
 Regional Student Symposiums are also hosted multiple times a year, where students attend career fairs and have the opportunity to interview with employers.

 ALPFA also partners with corporations to offer scholarships for college students.
 Approximately $100,000 in scholarships are awarded annually.

 Professional Programs

 There are over 160 professional ALPFA chapters across major cities in the United States.
 The professional chapters provide members with training opportunities and networking events throughout the year.
 ALPFA also hosts a national convention annually to provide workshops and job recruiting opportunities.

-Women of ALPFA Initiative

-WOMEN OF ALPFA MISSION

-Women of ALPFA (WOA) is dedicated to the success of Latinas through leadership development, networking, mentoring, and sponsorship opportunities.
-Our goal is to empower and encourage Latinas to reach their full potential and become trailblazers in their industry, by aligning with ALPFA's LEAD Value Circle 6 pillars: